MetaMask Review | The Pros & Cons Of Using MetaMask! 👍 👎

-Introduction: Metamask is a digital browser and mobile wallet that makes it easy for users to manage tokens and coins from EVM-based blockchains like Ethereum, BSC, Evmos and others.
-It allows users to easily connect and start using decentralized applications (dApps) across different ecosystems.
-In this breakdown, we take a look at Metamask and its main features from installation to security.
+Introduction: Metamask is a digital browser and mobile wallet that makes it easy for users to manage EVM-based tokens and coins on Ethereum, Avalanche, Arbitrum, Optimism, BSC and others.
+It allows users to easily connect and start using DeFi applications (dApps) across different ecosystems.
+In this review, we take an honest look at Metamask and evaluate how it stacks up against the competition!

 MetaMask was released in 2016 by ConsenSys, a software development company focused on Ethereum-based products.
 One of their products, MetaMask, is today the most popular non-custodial software wallet in the world with over 30 million monthly active users.

 Based on the success of MetaMask the parent company ConsenSys has raised over $450 million in venture capital to help support the growth of its products.
 The source code for Metamask is available on Github, and developers are free to contribute to the project.

 Metamask is an open-source Ethereum Virtual Machine (EVM) wallet that allows users to securely manage their ETH, ERC20 tokens, and ERC721 collectables.

 Metamask allows users to store, send, and receive ETH and other ERC20 tokens while being able to seamlessly interact with Dapps directly from their browser.
 MetaMask is available as a mobile app on Android and IOS as well as a browser wallet.

 MetaMask Supported Platforms

 Metamask is a browser extension and mobile wallet that allows users to securely access applications across EVM-based blockchains like Ethereum, Avalanche, Polygon, Arbitrum, Optimism, Base, Fantom and many others.